richgel999/fpng/README.md

 ## Low-level description

-fpng.cpp uses a custom image aware pixel-wise Deflate compressor which was optimized for simplicity over high compression ratio.
+fpng.cpp uses a custom image aware pixel-wise Deflate compressor which was optimized for simplicity over high ratios.
 It uses a simple LZRW1-style parser, all literals (except the PNG filter bytes) are output in groups of 3 or 4, all matches are multiples of 3/4 bytes, and it only utilizes a single dynamic Huffman block with one PNG IDAT block.
 It utilizes 64-bit registers and exploits unaligned little endian reads/writes.
 (On big endian CPU's it'll use 32/64bpp byteswaps.)

 Passes over the input image and dynamic allocations are minimized, although it does use ```std::vector``` internally.
 The first scanline always uses filter #0, and the rest use filter #2 (previous scanline).
 It uses the fast CRC-32 code described by Brumme [here](https://create.stephan-brumme.com/crc32/).
 The original high-level PNG function (that code that writes the headers) was written by Alex Evans.